 Layden said she frequently sees instances where law enforcement, due to the nature of their roles in regularly investigating crimes and suspects, interrogate survivors.
 But what should happen, she said, is a shift in the mindset from victim-focused to offender-focused investigations, and provide the trauma-informed response survivors need.

 A change in how police treat victims could impact the outcome of the case and victim’s willing to cooperate, as well as yield stronger evidence that leads to more solved cases, she said.

 “We need a cultural shift — we need to start believing survivors when they come forward,” she said.
 “The unfortunate realities of a sexual assault survivor is they need that trauma-informed response in order to engage with the system, in order to trust the system.”

-The woman identified as Number Four said she didn’t expect to be re-traumatized when she went to the agency she hoped would help.
+Number Four said she didn’t expect to be re-traumatized when she went to the agency she hoped would help.

 She reported to police that, on Jan.
 12, 2018, she was sexually assaulted in the midst of a massage.

 But quickly, she found the detective’s line of questioning was directed at her instead of the suspect.

 “They kept asking me, ‘Why didn’t you scream?
 Why didn’t you fight?” she said.
 “Why didn’t I fight them off?
 And I just didn’t feel like they were taking it [seriously] at all.”